nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_condition.md

 ---
-title: Condition
+title: Condition List
 keywords: design, build,
 tags: [design]
 sidebar: foundations_sidebar
 permalink: build_conditions.html
-summary: "Constructing a condition"
+summary: "Constructing a condition list"
 ---

 ## Overview ##
-This section details the design approach using FHIR resources to support the PRSB heading model which use the condition resource.
-The condition resource is directly referenced from the Diagnosis section and may also be used as the reason for medication.
+This section details the design approach using FHIR resources to support the PRSB heading model for a condition list.
+The condition resource is reference via the List resource.

 ## Resources Used for Profile Design ##
-The following FHIR resources are profiled to create the condition.
+The following FHIR resources are profiled to create the condition list.

 - **[CareConnect-ITK-Condition-List-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Condition-List-1)** - A CareConnect derived NHS Digital Profile for recording a snapshot of the list of Conditions for the patient.
 - **[CareConnect-ITK-Condition-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Condition-1)** -	A CareConnect derived NHS Digital Profile for conditions.
 The Condition resource records detailed information about conditions (diagnoses) recognised by a clinician.